"

 [,1] [,2]

-Note that the eigenvalues and eigenvectors are both reported and can be extracted as necessary for further manipulation:
+Note that the object E contains both the eigenvalues and the eigenvectors.
+These elements can be extracted for further manipulation:

 Evalues <- E$values